davidosomething/grunt-toggl/README.md

 Type: `Integer`
 Default value: `null`

+OPTIONAL (if specified in settingsFile).
 Equivalent to `options.data.wid`.
 Specify the Toggl Workspace ID that newly created time entries should go into.

+#### options.project
+Type: `Integer`
+Default value: `null`

+OPTIONAL.
+Equivalent to `options.data.pid`.
+Specify the Toggl Project ID that newly created time entries should go into.

 #### options.data
 Type: `Object`